John Jameson (character): Powers and abilities

 John Jameson is a skilled pilot and astronaut and is experienced in hand-to-hand combat and the use of a variety of weapons.
-During his space flight to the gas giant planet Jupiter, alien spores found on the planet had attracted to and clung onto John on his return trip home.
+During his space flight to Jupiter, alien spores found on the planet had attracted to and clung onto John on his return trip home.
 These spores changed his anatomical physiology, causing him to enlarge and become physically denser than normal; he also ran the risk of cardiovascular and neurological complications without use of a specially designed weighted suit which monitored his bio-readings.
 Also, using his powers increased psychological instability, causing him to become increasingly more violent and aggressive whenever his emotions ran away with him.

 While Jameson was doing search and rescue missions in the Middle East, the American military discovered that another Godstone had grown within his body, the original having altered his physiology to the point that he now spawns replacement gems.
-When the new Godstone is ripped out and crushed by Carnage, another immediately grows back and heals Jameson.

 As Colonel Jupiter

 Due to alien spore infection, which was garnered during his space mission to Jupiter, Jameson had developed a supernormal physiology accommodating to the higher gravity and harsher atmospheric conditions of the planet.
 Doubling his original size and physical strength, particularly in his lower body which allows for jumping and leaping great distances at a time, even being able to move fast enough to intercept Spider-Man with relative ease.
-Colonel Jupiter also boasts increased skin, bone and muscle density; enough to resist superstrength blows from Spider-Man, as well as dish out enough force to rupture steel or shatter masonry barehanded, even by accident.
+Colonel Jupiter also boasts increased skin, bone and muscle density; enough to resist blows from Spider-Man, as well as dish out enough force to rupture steel or shatter masonry.

 As Man-Wolf

 As the Man-Wolf, Jameson possessed superhuman strength, agility, speed and durability, an accelerated healing factor and heightened senses.
-He also has razor-sharp teeth and claws to use as weapons once transformed.
-The Man-Wolf's levels of strength and intelligence varied according to the phases of the moon.
-Jameson did not retain his human personality or intelligence while in his Man-Wolf form; though the bestial side is capable of speech, it does not talk too often.
+The Man-Wolf's levels of strength and intelligence vary according to the phases of the moon.
+Jameson does not retain his human personality or intelligence while in his Man-Wolf form; though the bestial side is capable of speech, it does not talk often.
 He was not a traditional supernatural werewolf and was thus invulnerable not only to silver, but to weapons in general.

 As Stargod

-While in the Other Realm, the Stargod possessed both his human intelligence and speech while in the Man-Wolf's body.
-As well as giving him vast superhuman strength, a high degree of durability on top of cosmic and telepathic powers.
-Jameson, eventually learning to utilize the Stargod power by force of will, could consciously change between his human and werewolf forms enabling him to fly across interstellar distances, survive within the cold depths of space unprotected and without a space suit, even teleport between dimensions like Earth and the Other Realm under his own power.
+While in the Other Realm, Jameson retains his human intelligence and capability of speech while transformed and gains cosmic and telepathic powers.
+Jameson, eventually learning to utilize the Stargod power by force of will, could transform at will, fly across interstellar distances, survive in the depths of space unprotected, and teleport between dimensions.
 He wears scale mail armor and uses a broadsword, a dagger, and a longbow with arrows as weapons.